ScottSauers/fast_eigen/README.md

 - Bandwidth: b (matrix has b non-zero diagonals above main diagonal)
 - Sparsity: Maximum of 2bN + N non-zero elements
 - Properties:
-  * Main diagonal contains positive integers
+  * Main diagonal contains positive integers (degree of each vertex)
-  * Off-diagonals contain -1 or 0 only
+  * Off-diagonals contain -1 or 0 only (connectivity)
   * Row sums are zero (Laplacian property)
+  * All eigenvalues are real and non-negative (positive semi-definite)

-## Matrix Representation
+## Matrix Structure Exploitation
 - Store only upper triangular part (due to symmetry)
 - Each diagonal stored at its natural length:
   * Main diagonal: length N